jagoda/sonar/README.md

 Sonar is a test tool for HTTP server instances in NodeJS.
-Sonar can be used with most unit test frameworks to test native HTTP server instances, Connect instances, and Express instances -- all without having to  call listen.
+Sonar can be used with most unit test frameworks to test native HTTP server instances, Connect instances, and Express instances -- all without having to  call `listen`.

 ## Basic Usage

 Sonar works by wrapping a handler or application instance and exposing a simple HTTP API for generating sythentic request/response objects.
-By default, Sonar will capture all resulting response data and place it in the `body` attribute on the response.
+By default, Sonar will capture all resulting response data and place it in the `body` attribute of the response.
 HTML responses are parsed using [jsdom][1] with "jQueryify" support for DOM navigation.
 For example, a simple test of the page title might look like: